 - Try to always give detailed opinions, with explanations and as much as information as needed.

-Short posting, including stuff in the vein of "SLAYER SLAYS!!!" is often considered spamming.
+Short posting, including stuff in the vein of "SLAYER SLAYS!!!" and posting nothing but smilies is often considered spamming.

 Remember that what you post should be worth it!